-Prerequisites: AUT130 and reading proficiency Automotive Steering and Suspension Systems involves the study of automotive steering and suspension system designs.
-The emphasis is placed on steering and suspension theory, diagnosis, and repair.
-This course will cover both two wheel thrust and four wheel adjustable alignments.
-Automotive Steering and Suspension Systems will prepare students for the National Institute for Automotive Service Excellence (ASE) steering and suspension certification test.
-(S)
+Automotive Steering and Suspension Systems Lab involves the diagnosis and repair of steering and suspension systems.
+The emphasis is placed on steering and suspension, diagnosis, service, and repair.
+This course covers both two-wheel, thrust, and four-wheel adjustable alignments; shocks and struts; steering wheels; air bags; and different types of steering systems.
+This course will help prepare students for the National Institute for Automotive Service Excellence (ASE) steering and suspension (A-4) test.
+(F)